Ramblurr/Quechua/g_suffix.markdown

 There are many suffixes in Quechua that can be stacked on a root word to change or add meaning.

-*Note:*: The names for the suffixes are translations from Spanish names, and I am not 100% confident in the original Spanish names, let alone my translations.
+*Note:* The names for the suffixes are translations from Spanish names, and I am not 100% confident in the original Spanish names, let alone my translations.
 I'm not a linguist, so beware.
 Thankfully, the names of the suffixes aren't necessary to learning how to use them.